Ada-Developers-Academy/core-interlude-2/industry-prep-fridays/activity-git-collaboration.md

-# Activity: Collaborating with Git and GitHub
+# Collaborating with Git and GitHub - Activity

 ## Goals